Bill Maynard: Early life and career

 In 1971, Maynard entered into acting, securing a role on Dennis Potter's television play Paper Roses, which was about the last day in the life of a reporter, and then securing another role for Colin Welland's television play, Kisses at Fifty in 1973.
 Around the same year, he worked with television actor and comedian Ronnie Barker in the (original) "Football Blues", which aired as "Spanners Eleven", and was part of a series called Seven of One.
 In 1974, Maynard became a subject of This Is Your Life, when he was surprised by Eamonn Andrews.
 Around the same time, Maynard went to work for Yorkshire Television, starring in a pilot episode for a new sitcom.
 In 1975, he published his autobiography, The Yo-Yo Man, with Leicester's Golden Eagle books.
 Also in 1975 he appeared in The Sweeney episode Supersnout in which he played Detective Chief Inspector Stephen Quirk of the Metropolitan Police's Flying Squad being the subject of a conspiracy by Joey Stickley, a dirty and weasley informant who attempts to ruin his reputation.
-A year later Maynard took on the lead role in the sitcom Oh No It's Selwyn Froggitt between 1976 and 1978.
-In 1981, he starred in ITV sitcom The Gaffer, until its conclusion two years later in 1983.
+After a pilot episode in 1974, Maynard took on the lead role in the sitcom Oh No It's Selwyn Froggitt for three series, followed by its sequel Selwyn for one series, between 1976 and 1978.
+The Selwyn Froggitt role made Maynard a nationwide household name.
+In 1980, Maynard appeared in three episodes of Worzel Gummidge as Sergeant Beetroot, alongside long-time friend Jon Pertwee.

+In 1981, Maynard starred in three series of the ITV sitcom The Gaffer until its conclusion two years later in 1983.
+In The Gaffer, Maynard played Fred Moffat, a downbeat, cynical and cunning character focused on survival who runs a struggling engineering firm, and who is constantly trying to avoid his creditors, the tax man, the bank manager, trade unionists at his engineering firm, and indeed seeking to avoid anyone who might want him to pay for something.
+The character of Fred Moffat was in contrast to the high profile, upbeat, good hearted, bumbling, casual labourer Selwyn Froggitt from his earlier sitcom, with the contrasts between the two even going as far as Fred Moffat having a beard and Selwyn Froggitt being clean shaven.